syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

  **Remarks:**

-#NUM!-occurs when x is lesser than zero and when alpha or beta is equal to or less than zero.
+'#NUM!'-occurs when x is lesser than zero and when alpha or beta is equal to or less than zero.

-#VALUE!-occurs when beta is non-numeric.
+'#VALUE!'-occurs when beta is non-numeric.

 #### Expon.Dist